Donate Now!

 Selection Process

-All applications to NOSM University’s Undergraduate Medical Education (UME) Program (MD Degree) are initially screened and scored based on three (3) components:
+All applications to NOSM University’s Undergraduate Medical Education (UME) Program (MD Degree) are initially screened and scored based on two (2) components:

-The scoring weight of each component is approximately 1/3.
-The combination of the scores from these three (3) components will determine if you are offered an interview.
-Approximately 300 of the top ranked applicants are invited to participate in the admissions interviews.
+The combination of the scores from these two (2) components will determine if you are offered an interview.
+Approximately 320 of the top ranked applicants are invited to participate in the admissions interviews.

 The final selection of applicants receiving an offer of admission is based on a combination of: